PaulDybala16/seminar/spring2020.md

 > Title: Self-consistency, subjective pricing, and a theory of credit rating
 >
-> Speaker: Liyuan Lin (Department of Statistics and Actuarial Science, University of Waterloo)
+> Speaker: Liyuan Lin (Central University of Finance and Economics & University of Waterloo)
 >
 > Time: 9:00pm-10:00pm, May 29 (Fri)
 >